 The current sanctions are fluid and volatile, and are subject to unforeseeable political and economic developments.
 For example, in the US, one Executive Order already authorizes future sanctions on entities operating in the financial services, energy, metals and mining, engineering, and/or the defense and related materiel sectors of the Russian Federation.
-In addition, the legislation passed in April 2014 authorizes future sanctions on close associates or family members of Russian Government officials.
+In addition, the legislation passed on April 3, 2014 authorizes future sanctions on close associates or family members of Russian Government officials.

-With respect to EU sanctions in response to the Ukraine crisis, the European Council recently stated that they could be extended to "a broad range of economic areas" depending on any further steps by Russia to destabilize the situation, but the details and timing of such additional restrictions are at this stage unclear.
+With respect to EU sanctions in response to the Crimea crisis, the EU Council recently confirmed that work is underway on a proposal for economic, trade and financial sanctions which would be applied if further steps are made by Russia to destabilize the situation, but the details and timing of such additional restrictions are at this stage unclear.
+Furthermore, it has been reported that the EU will in the near future impose economic and trade restrictions against Crimea itself which would essentially treat it as an occupied territory, as a legal consequence of Russia's annexation.